 Back on Terra two great blows against the traitors happened.
 Corax, the Raven Guard Primarch, along with his legion's 1st Company had managed to infiltrate the palace in order to assassinate the Emperor.
 But he had not expected Konrad to appear, along with his personal Honor Guard.
 In a battle of stealth, terror and blades, the end results were Konrad and his men standing over the fallen body of most of Corax's men, with said Primarch heavily injured by the Night Haunter and dragged to safety by his surviving marines.
 Back at the front of the Imperial Gates, Sanguinius lead an air assault on the Imperial Palace, hoping to break the defenses with the sudden attacks of drop pods.
 But when he and his marines made landfall, the Angel was met with the sight of an armed Horus and his veteran marines.
 The two former friends, brothers and comrades fought with such rage and power that the very ground underneath them shook and crack.
-But the end results were Horus breaking both of Sanguiniu's wings and then landing the finishing blow by plowing his power claw through the Blood Angel Primarch's chest, killing the traitor.
+But the end results were Horus breaking both of Sanguinius's wings and then landing the finishing blow by plowing his power claw through the Blood Angel Primarch's chest, killing the traitor.
 Horus then threw the body of the fallen Angel towards the traitors, a message saying that 'Traitors shall know thy wrath!"
-These two victories greatly boosted morale amongst the defenders.
+These two victories greatly boosted morale among the defenders.